U.S. Cancels All Visas for South Sudanese Citizens: What’s Behind the Big Move?

 This move could not have arrived at a time of greater necessity.
 The youngest nation in the world, South Sudan, already has severe political instability.
 Politics among various parties have been quick to escalate to tension, as concerns over a new civil war gather strength day after day.
 Violent clashes have only just emerged in various parts of the country, threatening thousands of lives.

-Experts worry that the nation might return to large-scale war, only a few years after bringing an end to a devastating civil war that killed hundreds of thousands of people.
+Experts worry that the nation might return to large-scale war, only a few years after bringing an end to a devastating civil war that killed 400,000 people between 2013 and 2018.

 What It Means for South Sudanese in the U.S.